What is the running time of the show?

 Where can I find the cast recording?

-The original Broadway cast recording is available online at wickedthemusicalstore.com
+The original Broadway cast recording is available at the theatre or online at wickedthemusicalstore.com

 Where is show merchandise available?

-Most merchandise is available in the lobby during the day when the box office is open.
-A full selection is in the upper lobby one hour before show time, during intermission, and thirty minutes after the show; also a full selection is available 24/7 online at wickedthemusicalstore.com
+Most merchandise is available in the lobby during the following hours.
+A full selection is also available in the upper lobby 45 minutes before show time and available 24/7 online at wickedthemusicalstore.com

 What do I do if I lost something at the theatre?